Brayan010702/Brayan010702/README.md

 ### 🚀 Machine Learning & GenAI QA Engineer

-GenAI QA Engineer with 4 years of experience in **Machine Learning and Generative AI**, specialized in LLM testing, QA automation, and RLHF.
+M.Sc.
+Artificial Intelligence with 3 years of experience in **Machine Learning and Generative AI**, specialized in LLM testing, QA automation, and RLHF.
 Skilled in model development, NLP, and transfer learning, combining engineering and applied data science to deliver scalable and innovative solutions.

 📍 Bucaramanga, Colombia 🇨🇴
 📧 brayan010702@gmail.com